Japanese School in London: History

 In October 1976 the school had 79 students, with 54 in primary school and 25 in junior high school.
 That month it moved to several buildings on the property of the Japan Club and the Japan Embassy Information Service Centre.
 In April 1977 the school moved to a new location, the current North Bridge House School in Camden, In April 1987, it moved to West Acton, in a site formerly held by a British educational system school, the Haberdashers' Aske's School for Girls.
 At the time of the move, the Japanese community had a position of relative expansion.

 In 1987 the day school had 657 students.

+In 1988 the company Wilmott Dixon Western did a renovation on the school facility, adding two rooms for science classes and seven other classrooms, with work scheduled to be done by May 1989.
+The cost was £725,000.

 In 1991 the school had 980 students.

 In 1999 the Saturday school had 1,602 students and 82 teachers at three sites, making made it the largest of the eight Japanese Saturday schools in the United Kingdom.
 At the time the Saturday school had three sites: Acton, Camden, and Croydon.

 It was a site of filming for the 2009 film An Education.

 Academic standards

 The 2014 Ofsted report graded the day school as 'a school that requires improvement', down from "good" in 2011.
 While the behaviour and safety of pupils was rated as 'good', leadership and management, quality of teaching and achievement of pupils were all cited as requiring improvement.
 A standard inspection in 2017 also found that the school required improvement, and in 2018 it was found inadequate.
 There were additional inspections—with no reported grade—in 2018 and 2019.
-As of February 2025 the last inspection was an additional one on 4 June 2019.
+As of February 2025 the last inspection was an additional one on 1 October 2024, with the last standard inspection being on 6 June 2023.
+The 2023 inspection resulted in a judgement of inadequate.